mdiep/composition-talk/The Composition and Decomposition of Software.md

 These are the basic forms of composition.
 You can write a function that does all 3.

-Objects are a equivalent to or worse than functions
+Objects are equivalent to or worse than functions
   * Potentially multiple functions
   * Also includes state
   * Additional initialization problem